 For the Pesto Sauce

-- With the food processor on low speed, slowly drizzle in the olive oil.
-Pulse until the besto is smooth and well combined, scraping down the sides of the bowl if needed.
+- With the food processor running on low speed, slowly drizzle in the olive oil.
+Pulse until the sauce is smooth and well combined, scraping down the sides of the bowl if needed.

 - Set aside until ready to use.